 Ask About Relocation Costs

 With flights, shipping, and much more, moving abroad isn’t cheap, so you need to speak to your future employer and find out whether or not they’re going to help cover the costs of relocation.
 Most good employers will do this and will also help you to obtain the visa or permit you need to work legally in their county.
-If your employer isn’t offering a great relocation package, then you might find that they’re not the sort of person you want to work for.
+If your employer isn’t offering a great relocation package or working with relocation experts, then you might find that they’re not the sort of person you want to work for.

 Apply For Your Visas